-The model WECT410 biocide outputs are scheduled on a user selectable 1, 2, or 4 week cycle.
-Each biocide output is independent and may be programmed for one add per day. (in 1, 2 or 4 week cycle) or up to 10 times per day (in daily cycle).
+The biocide outputs are scheduled on a user selectable 1, 2, or 4 week cycle.
+Each biocide output is independent and may be programmed for one add per day.
 It is possible to add both chemicals in the same day, however, as a safeguard they will not occur at the same time.
 Biocide outputs may use independent pre-bleeds and lockout times.
 All outputs are interlocked with a flow switch input.
+A daily cycle may also be selected, where the biocide is added up to 10 times per day, every day.

-An alarm relay is provided with WECT410 models.
+An alarm relay is provided with WEDT410 models.
 It is triggered by:

+High or Low Conductivity reading

+High or Low pH/ORP reading

+No Flow situation

+Bleed Timeout

+pH or ORP Pump Timeout

-Low Conductivity reading High Conductivity reading No Flow situation Bleed Timeout Sensor Error Temp Error
+Conductivity Sensor Error

+Temperature Sensor Error

+pH or ORP Sensor Error